 Even if you don’t have time or you don’t have the skills, you still need to childproof your home.
 What can you do?

 The good news is, a handyman near you can help!
-You can buy the products you prefer and hire a handyman service to do the installation for you.
+We are considered to be an essential service, so contact a handyman near you and ask if they are following the current OSHA and CDC guidelines to help keep customers safe.
+If they are, you can buy the products you prefer and hire the handyman service to do the installation for you.
 Of course, only choose a handyman business you trust!

 Then you can save your precious time and know you will have everything installed properly so that your child can be as safe as possible.